MultiX-Amsterdam/multix-docs/README.md

 # multix-docs

-This repository hosts the code for the documentaion of the MultiX Lab Amsterdam.
+This repository hosts the website for the documentaion of the MultiX Lab Amsterdam.
+The webite is built using [Just the Docs](https://just-the-docs.github.io/just-the-docs/).
+All the content in this repository is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Website template